Night of Champions (2015): Aftermath

 Following the event, WWE confirmed that Sting sustained an injury during his match with Rollins.
 Sting injured his neck when he received a powerbomb onto a turnbuckle.
 The title match with Rollins would be Sting's final match in WWE, as on April 2, 2016, during his WWE Hall of Fame induction speech, Sting announced his retirement.
-However, after five years and after his legends contract with WWE expired, Sting debuted in rival promotion All Elite Wrestling (AEW) in December 2020 at Winter Is Coming; he officially came out of retirement, having his first match in over five years at AEW's Revolution pay-per-view on March 7, 2021.
-On March 3, 2024, Sting would wrestle his final match at Revolution, and retire for the second and final time.
+However, after five years and after his legends contract with WWE expired, Sting debuted in rival promotion All Elite Wrestling (AEW) in December 2020 at Dynamite: Winter Is Coming; he officially came out of retirement, having his first match in over five years at AEW's Revolution pay-per-view on March 7, 2021.
+On March 3, 2024, Sting wrestled his final match at that year's Revolution and retired for the second and final time.

 The following night on Raw, "Corporate Kane" returned and resumed his position as Director of Operations, seemingly oblivious to his attack on Rollins at Night of Champions.
 Following a series of confrontations, Kane received a title match against Rollins at Hell in a Cell, which Rollins won.
 As a result, Kane lost his position as Director of Operations.

 Also on Raw, when Charlotte was celebrating her victory over Nikki Bella at Night of Champions, her teammate Paige went on a rant about how there was no Divas Revolution, telling Charlotte the reason she won the Divas Championship was because of her father Ric Flair and telling Becky Lynch that she was irrelevant in PCB, thus turning heel in the process.
 A rematch between Charlotte and Nikki for the Divas Championship was later scheduled for Hell in a Cell.

 Later in the same show, Randy Orton joined forces with Roman Reigns and Dean Ambrose as he attacked The Wyatt Family.
 A Hell in a Cell match between Reigns and Bray Wyatt was later scheduled for Hell in a Cell.